KeepCodingCloudDevops5/aws-yilisramirez/README.md

 ![route-table-privada](https://user-images.githubusercontent.com/39458920/159138440-feeb17bf-5c53-4e31-8377-ff58ca71b7d0.JPG)

 # 3. Database
-To create the database we should create first a <b>Security Group</b> `kc-rds-sg` for security purposes, in which it only allows incoming requests from TCP 3306 to EC2.
+To create the database we need to establish the connection between the webapp and database, so we create first a <b>Security Group</b> `kc-rds-sg` for security purposes, in which it only allows incoming requests to TCP port 3306 from webapp.

-In adittion, we have created another <b>Security Group</b> for EC2 instances, and a <b>Subnet Group</b> where we specify the private subnets in which the database will be connecting to.
+In adittion, we have created another <b>Security Group</b> for EC2 instances, and a <b>Subnet Group</b> where we specify the private subnets in which the database will be connecting to `kc-mysql-ddbb-sg`.

 Once the resources have been created, we will go on <b>RDS-Databases</b>, we choose <b>standard database creation</b> and select MySQL.
 We named the database as `kc-mysql-ddbb`